Why do we celebrate Arbour Week?

 DID YOU KNOW?

-Although Arbour Day has been in existence for many years in the United States, it was first introduced to South Africa in 1982 by the then Minister of Environmental Affairs.
+Although Arbour Day has been in existence for many years in the United States, it was first introduced to South Africa in 1982.
 South Africans love the concept so much that we’ve gone from having an Arbour Day to hosting a full Arbour week in the first week of September annually.
 At Stodels Garden Centres, we extend our tree-loving celebrations to the whole month so you have more opportunity to join in by planting a tree!

 WHY YOU SHOULD PLANT A TREE